Chrissie Watts: Victim or villain?

 To mark Chrissie's departure from the show, BBC Three aired a special episode of EastEnders Revealed on 22 September 2005.
-Entitled "Chrissie Watts: Victim or Villain?" the episode featured comments from Oberman, Grantham (Den), Dean (Sharon), Medcalf (Sam), Beckett (Jake), and Windsor (Peggy) profiling Chrissie and exploring the nuanced nature of the character.
+Entitled "Chrissie Watts: Victim or Villain?", the episode featured comments from Oberman, Grantham (Den), Dean (Sharon), Medcalf (Sam), Beckett (Jake), and Windsor (Peggy) profiling Chrissie and exploring the nuanced nature of the character.
 "A lot of viewers, and myself," Oberman later remarked, "really wanted Chrissie to get away with it, especially as Den was such a monster.
 But soap and film noir have a lot in common – the bad girls have to be punished."
 However, critics considered Chrissie to be a "three-dimensional soap bitch", rather than a flat pantomime figure.
 Despite having killed her father, Chrissie highly valued her friendship with Sharon, declaring at one point: "my friendship with you is the only good thing to come out of my relationship with Den, and I mean that!"
 Oberman characterised Chrissie as "part victim part villain", declaring "I think of her as a villain with a heart".
 She felt that, although "no excuse" for murder, Chrissie was driven to what she did: "She's not a cold blooded murderer, it was all done in a fit of pique", and that "these characters are made, not born."
 Chrissie was haunted by the alcoholic fate of Den's first wife, which she vowed at Angie's grave to avoid.
-But in spite of her efforts, and indeed because of them, she failed, as she came to recognise: "You know it's funny; when Den used to talk about Ange he used to describe her as this weak sad, cow.
+However, in spite of her efforts, and indeed because of them, she failed, as she came to recognise: "You know it's funny; when Den used to talk about Ange he used to describe her as this weak sad, cow.
 And I used to think 'not like me, oh no, not like me'.
 Who's having the last laugh now, Ange?"

+Return

+In July 2024, it was announced that Oberman would be reprising the role later in the year, after 19 years away.
+Oberman told the BBC "Chrissie Watts was such a great character to play - a victim or a villain," she said.
+She is a real fan favourite so, when [executive producer] Chris Clenshaw asked me to come back and revisit her and see what has happened in the last 19 years, I jumped at the chance".